Allianz Parque: International sporting events

 On June 7, 2015, the Arena hosted a friendly between Brazil and Mexico in order to prepare for the 2015 Copa América.
 The event was promoted by AEG Brazil in partnership with the British sports marketing agency Pitch International.
 The game ended 2–0 to Brazil, with goals from Philippe Coutinho and Diego Tardelli.
-It was the first game of the Brazilian team in the country since 2014 FIFA World Cup.
+It was the first game of the Brazilian team in the country since the 2014 FIFA World Cup.

 On August 8, 2015, the arena hosted the final of the League of Legends Brazilian Tournament, a Riot Games event.
 The winner competed with teams from Latin America and CIS for a place in the League of Legends World Championship.
 About 12,000 people attended the event, which was held in the amphitheater of the arena.

+On October 10, 2017, the arena hosted a match between Brazil and Chile for 2018 World Cup qualification, ending 3–0 to Brazil.
+Already qualified for the competition in the first place among South American teams, Brazil eliminated Chile from qualifying for the 2018 World Cup.
+It was the first official match between national football teams at the arena.

 Musical events

 International

 The very first big event at the Arena was on November 25 and 26, 2014, when Paul McCartney performed and completed his tour Out There in Brazil.
 About 50,000 people attended both concerts.
 The hard rock band Guns N' Roses performed at the stadium during their Not in This Lifetime...Tour on November 4 and 5, 2016 for an audience of 93,600 people.
 Shakira performed there during her El Dorado World Tour on October 21, 2018.
 The South Korean group BTS performed at the stadium during their Love Yourself: Speak Yourself Tour on May 25 and 26, 2019, with a sold-out crowd of 84,728 people.